Teaching AI Interactively: An Experience Report in Higher Education: Discussion

 \subsection{Limitations}

-This study has several limitations that should be considered when interpreting the results.
-First, the study used a quasi-experimental between-semester design rather than a randomized controlled design.
-The Spring and Summer offerings differed not only in instructional approach, but also in enrollment size and semester length.
+This experience report reflects a single implementation at one institution, and several contextual factors shaped the experience in ways that other practitioners should keep in mind.
 The Summer offering enrolled approximately 50 students over 12 weeks, compared to approximately 300 students over a 16-week Spring semester.
 These structural differences may have influenced student engagement, classroom dynamics, and help-seeking behaviors independent of the instructional redesign.

-Second, the redesigned course was taught by an instructor who had previously served as a teaching assistant for the Spring offering.
 Differences in instructor experience, teaching style, or rapport with students may have contributed to the observed outcomes.
 Although the course materials, projects, and content were held constant across semesters, instructor effects cannot be fully separated from the impact of the instructional redesign.

-Third, several data sources rely on self-reported measures, including course evaluations and retrospective interviews.
-Self-reported data are subject to response bias, recall bias, and social desirability effects \cite{podsakoff2003common}.
-While interviews provided rich insight into student experiences, only eleven students participated, limiting the breadth of perspectives captured.

-Fourth, this work represents a single-course case study at one institution.
-The findings may not generalize to other institutional contexts, student populations, or AI course structures.
-In particular, the redesigned course benefited from strong teaching assistant involvement during class time, which may not be available in all instructional settings.

-Finally, this study should be understood as a pilot implementation intended to inform future iterations and larger-scale investigations.
-Future work should examine replication across multiple semesters, instructors, and institutions, and explore how this instructional model can be adapted for larger enrollments.
+Our reflections draw on course evaluations, retrospective interviews, and observational notes.
+The interviews involved eleven students, which provided useful qualitative depth but limited breadth.
+As with any self-reported data, responses may reflect recall bias or social desirability effects \cite{podsakoff2003common}.
+The implementation also benefited from strong teaching assistant involvement during class sessions.
+This was an important enabler of the approach as described, and instructors in settings with limited TA support should factor this into any adaptation.